St. Louis Cardinals Uniform History1900-1961

 1924-25

+Script tweaked again, C gets larger and more rounded.
 Pinstripes added to road jersey.
-Sleeve numbers gone from home jersey and home cap goes back to white with piping.
+Sleeve numbers are back on the home jersey and home cap goes back to white with piping.

 NL 50th anniversary sleeve patch on 1925 jerseys.